Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 Propagating Methods

-If you like to keep Croton short and bushy, stem-cutting propagation is the best method.
-Since an average Croton can grow up to 3 to 6 feet tall, you can strip and cut the top parts.
+Since an average Croton can grow up to 3 to 6 feet tall, you can strip and cut the top parts for propagating Crotons from cuttings.

-- Cut about 4-6 inch tip cuttings with at least three sets of leaves below a growth nodule.
+- Cut the tip of the Croton stem, 4-6 inches long, with at least three sets of leaves below a growth nodule.
 Indeed, the cut area will bear a wound, from where new roots start forming.

 - Next, plant the cutting in a lightweight potting mixture of moist sand or perlite and sphagnum peat moss.